djalbat/yapp/README.md

   background-color: orange !important;
 }
 ```
-This style can be applied by way of your own CSS files or programmatically if you prefer:
+This style can be applied either by way of your own CSS file or programmatically if you prefer:
 ```
 import withStyle from "easy-with-style";  ///